 SIOUX FALLS, S.D. — “It was like jumping off a cliff… Dream, plan, be creative but be meticulous in producing a top-quality product.
 Above all, keep it simple starting out...”

 When traveling near Sioux Falls, South Dakota, a must-stop for lunch and ice cream is always the Stensland Family Farms Creamery.
-The ambitious and energized family, extended family and team of employees bring a dairy dream to life for thousands of customers at their retail store and eateries in Sioux Falls, and for the hundreds who tour the Larchwood, Iowa farm an hour south.
+The ambitious and energized family, extended family and team of employees bring a dairy dream to life for thousands of customers at their two retail store and eateries in Sioux Falls as well as the Falls Park cafe, and for the hundreds who tour the Larchwood, Iowa farm an hour south.

 In addition to ice cream, cheese is fast becoming a specialty from their on-farm processing plant, so not only is a hand-dipped ice cream cone a must — in traditional and creative flavors – delicious sandwiches, varieties of cheese curds and other goodies are on the menu as well.